abarke/rxjs-websocket-server-subject/README.md

 # RxJS WebSocket Server Subject
-RxJs WebSocket Server Wrapper for Node.js using WS
+RxJS WebSocket Server Wrapper for Node.js using WS

+RxJS `WebSocketSubject` does not currently support injecting an established WebSocket connection.
+This modified class accepts a WebSocket as returned by the WebSocket Server on connection event.

 ## Usage
 ```typescript